Being a Parent Can Be Extra Rewarding

 Dependent

-Your child qualifies as a dependent provided you supply and housing for the child.
+Your child qualifies as a dependent provided you supply support and housing for the child.
 You are no able to claim a child as a dependent if any of the following are true:

 • You are someone else’s dependent as claimed on another’s tax return